EthicalSource/contributor-covenant-builder/CONTRIBUTING.md

 ### Developers

 Code contributions to improve the development or operation of the [contributor-covenant.org](https://contributor-covenant.org) web site are welcome.
+To do so, first check to make sure your issue is not already listed in the [issues](https://github.com/EthicalSource/contributor_covenant/issues).

 #### Build the website locally

-To build the website locally, first [install Hugo](https://gohugo.io/getting-started/installing) using your package manager of choice.
+1. To build the website locally, first [fork](https://github.com/EthicalSource/contributor-covenant-builder/fork) the repo and then clone it to your local machine.
+2. [install Hugo](https://gohugo.io/getting-started/installing) using your package manager of choice.

 For example, on Debian/Ubuntu: